arianneghislainerull/arianneghislainerull/README.md

 * Lead Software Developer || Paradigm Shift FRC 2198  || September 2019 to June 2020
 * Web and Social Media Manager || Oriole Park Garden || May 2018 to January 2021

-* First item

-* Item with [link](http://www.example.com).
-Links will work both in the html and pdf versions.

 **Extra-curricular Activities**

 * Managing Director || Global Spotlight || May 2019 to Present